‘... working together for a sustainable future.’

-At Traidhos we take a holistic approach to sustainability, going beyond natural resource and economic efficiency.
+Traidhos is a founding practitioner of Compass Education.
+We take a systems thinking approach to sustainability, going beyond natural resource and economic efficiency.
 Inspired by the Sustainability Compass*, we consider these interconnected domains:

 Traidhos seeks to keep our campus, our thinking and our behaviour sustainable, thereby ensuring social responsibility to

 the wider environment.